 Apply styling to the core components

-There are two recommended methods available to style core components.
+There are two methods that we recommend to style our core components.

 Simple method